blinkist/blinkist-config/README.md

 my_config_value = Blinkist::Config.get "another/config", scope: "global"

-# This is will try to get a value from Consul's KV store at "global/another/config"
+# This will replace APP_NAME with `global` and try to resolve "global/another/config"
+# With :env the scope will simply be ignored
 ```